zentuit/soomla-ios-core/README.md

 * [Economy Model Objects](https://github.com/soomla/ios-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations](https://github.com/soomla/ios-store/wiki/Handling-Store-Operations)

-The iOS-store is our iOS-flavored code initiative part of The SOOMLA Project.
-It is an iOS SDK that simplifies the App Store's in-app purchasing API and complements it with storage, security and event handling.
-The project also includes a sample app for reference.

->If you also want to create a **storefront** you can do that using SOOMLA's [In-App Purchase Store Designer](http://soom.la).
+ios-store is the iOS flavor of SOOMLA's Store Module.

 Check out our [Wiki] (https://github.com/soomla/ios-store/wiki) for more information about the project and how to use it better.

-Getting Started (using source code)
+Getting Started
 ---

 #### **WE USE ARC !**

-* Before doing anything, SOOMLA recommends that you go through [Selling with In-App Purchase](https://developer.apple.com/appstore/in-app-purchase/index.html).
+Before doing anything, SOOMLA recommends that you go through [Selling with In-App Purchase](https://developer.apple.com/appstore/in-app-purchase/index.html).

-1. Clone ios-store.
-Copy all files from ../ios-store/SoomlaiOSStore/SoomlaiOSStore into your iOS project:

- `git clone git@github.com:soomla/ios-store.git`
+1. The static libs and headers you need are in the folder [build](https://github.com/soomla/ios-store/tree/master/build).

+  * Set your project's "Library Search Paths" and "Header Search Paths" to that folder.
+  * Add `-ObjC -lSoomlaiOSStore -lSoomlaiOSCore` to the project's "Other Linker Flags".

 2. Make sure you have the following frameworks in your application's project: **Security, libsqlite3.0.dylib, StoreKit**.

-3. Change the value of SOOM_SEC in StoreConfig.m to a secret of you choice.
-Do this now! **You can't change this value after you publish your game!**

-4. We use [OpenUDID](https://github.com/ylechelle/OpenUDID) when we can't use Apple's approved way of fetching the UDID (using 'identifierForVendor').
-We use ARC but OpenUDID doesn't use ARC.
-Open your *Project Properties* -> *Build Phases* -> *Compile Sources* and and add the flag '-fno-objc-arc' to OpenUDID.m.

-5. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
-Initialize _StoreController_ with the class you just created:
+3. Initialize **Soomla** with a secret that you chose to encrypt the user data.
+(For those who came from older versions, this should be the same as the old "custom secret"):

     ```objective-c
-       [[StoreController getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init] andCustomSecret:@"[YOUR CUSTOM SECRET HERE]"];
+     [Soomla initializeWithSecret:@"[YOUR CUSTOM GAME SECRET HERE]"];
     ```

-    > The custom secret is your encryption secret for data saved in the DB.
-This secret is NOT the secret from step 4 (select a different value).
+> The secret is your encryption secret for data saved in the DB.

-    > Initialize `StoreController` ONLY ONCE when your application loads.
+4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
+Initialize _SoomlaStore_ with the class you just created:

+    ```objective-c
+     [[SoomlaStore getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init]];
+    ```

 And that's it !
 You have Storage and in-app purchasing capabilities...
 ALL-IN-ONE.